 Customer data platform: The next big thing for marketers

-Today’s omnipresent consumers navigate a wide-ranging array of touchpoints in their interactions with brands.
-As they do, they leave their footprints in the form of signals and intents.
-Many organizations fail to utilize this data effectively due to outdated approaches and tools that cannot translate the data to seamless customer experiences—in time and at scale.
+Today’s omnipresent consumers navigate a wide array of touch points in their interactions with brands.
+In the process, they leave their footprints in the form of signals and intents.
+Many organizations fail to utilize this data effectively due to outdated approaches and tools that cannot leverage the data for seamless customer experiences—in time and at scale.

 This is where a Customer Data Platform (CDP) comes in.

-However, what exactly is a CDP, and what makes it so different from others?
-In this blog, I will try to answer some common CDP-related questions such as these.
+To start off, what exactly is a CDP, and what makes it so different from other software solutions?

 As organizations evolve on the data maturity curve, they could face additional challenges such as:

-• The lack of data management capabilities to effectively activate data for a variety of holistic customer engagement purposes
+• Lack of data management capabilities to effectively activate data for a variety of holistic customer engagement purposes

-• The inability to identify individual customers across channels and devices
+• Inability to identify individual customers across channels and devices

-• Resolve security and privacy concerns while meeting customer expectations for personalized experiences
+• Pressure to handle security and privacy concerns while meeting customer expectations for personalized experiences

-What data sources are brands are trying to integrate with a CDP?
+What data sources are brands trying to integrate with a CDP?

-What is the difference between CDP, CRM, data lake, and data warehouse?
+What is the core difference between CDP, CRM, data lake, and data warehouse?

 How does CDP bring together disparate touchpoints to not just communicate with customers more effectively, but to catalyze top-line revenue?

-A CDP is the bedrock of accurate, useable data as it helps brands build intelligent customer insights from consolidated, constantly augmented audience information.
-Equipped with robust audience identity resolution and AI capabilities, it helps brands build sophisticated segments, identify every customer, and derive individual propensities (e.g., time, content) for effective reach, engagement, conversion, and retention.
+A CDP is the bedrock of accurate, usable data as it helps brands build intelligent customer insights from consolidated, constantly augmented audience information.
+Equipped with robust audience identity resolution and AI capabilities, it helps brands build sophisticated segments and identify every customer to derive individual propensities.

-All of these free the marketer from wasting marketing spend and incurring the ire of consumers because of irrelevant communications, fragmented journeys, and a poor understanding of the customer.
+All of these free the marketer from wasting marketing spend and delivering holistic consumer satisfaction because of irrelevant communications, fragmented journeys, and a poor understanding of the customer.
 It also frees them from exhausting, resource-intensive manual efforts required to consolidate, analyze, and activate data when only legacy, point systems are employed.

 What should a marketer consider when identifying a good CDP?

-While selecting a CDP, one should start by defining the objective for adopting such a solution.
-Next, ask more basic questions such as:
+While selecting a CDP, one should start by defining the primary objective for onboarding it.
+Next, follow up with basic questions such as:

-• Can the CDP integrate data from multiple sources or tools—both structured and unstructured?
+• Can the CDP integrate both structured and unstructured data from multiple sources or tools?

 • Can it enable intuitive data management and segmentation?